Endle/fireSeqSearch/README.md

 ------------------
 fireSeqSearch will only read your logseq notebooks, which is unlikely to cause data loss.

-fireSeqSearch has a server-side app and a browser extension.
+You need to install **BOTH** the server-side app and the browser extension.

 ### Install Browser Extension
 1. Install latest web extension <https://addons.mozilla.org/en-US/firefox/addon/fireseqsearch/>